codewith-pk/Palm-Pay/README.md

 🚀 Palm Pay – The Future of Payment is in Your Palm

 ✨ Project Overview

 Palm Pay is a next-generation Android application that simulates a biometric palm-scan-based payment system.
-Designed with a sleek, minimalistic UI following Material Design 3 principles and a fintech-inspired aesthetic, the project serves as a high-quality portfolio piece, especially suited for interviews at innovation-focused startups like Five.id.
+Designed with a sleek, minimalistic UI following Material Design 3 principles and a fintech-inspired aesthetic, the project serves as a high-quality portfolio piece, especially suited for innovation-focused startups.

 🎯 Project Objective

 To demonstrate system-level Android development skills by building a smart, secure, and intuitive palm-payment simulation app.
-It covers all critical areas required for advanced Android interviews and showcases real-world, scalable architecture.
+It covers all critical areas required for advanced Android and showcases real-world, scalable architecture.

 💡 Features

     🔐 Biometric Login